Requiae/campaign-arcadia/content/Lore/Journals/Brighids Journal.md

 >
 > > [!example]+ Dream
 > >
 > > My nightmares seem to be changing.
 They are a lot more vivid than they were before, and they also show a lot more options than before.
 I still get the nightmares about killing my sister in a draconic rampage, but I also get the dream of the kobolds trying to awake me, and many more visions I can scarce remember.
 However all of them have one thing in common, I have fully become a dragon.
 Even in the dreams where I look like my elven self before my kidnapping, I just feel, no..
 I know that I'm a dragon in elven form there.
+I am unsure whether the change is due to the [[The Curse|curse]], our supposed proximity to [[Genesis Myth|Ashling]], or my increasing acceptance of me becoming a dragon.
+Speaking of, why am I suddenly so okay with the idea of becoming a dragon?
 >
-> > [!summary]+ 19th
+> > [!note]+ 19th
 > >
 > > Whose bright idea was it to sleep next to a running train station?
 > >